vaishnavijadhav1102/vaishnavijadhav1102/README.md

 ### About Me

 As an undergraduate B.Tech Computer Science student, I am deeply passionate about programming, data analysis, and the limitless possibilities they offer.
 Proficient in C++, Python, and AI/ML, I thrive on tackling complex problems and crafting innovative solutions.
 I excel in team building and collaboration.
-I also love Hackathons (Who doesn't love Pizzas and Swags).
+I also love Hackathons.

 ### Programming Languages :scroll: